m-julian/Youtube-playlist-title-and-url-downloader/README.md

 4. If everything worked correctly, a file with he name output.txt will be saved in the current working directory with the names and urls for every video in the playlist.

 Works with Python3.6 and above due to f strings.
-Works on Linux computers.
+Works on Linux, modifications needed to run on Windows